 Featured speakers: Advanced precision synthesis

-Within each session seven featured speakers will each give invited lectures of 20 minutes supplemented by contributed oral and poster presentations for which abstracts are invited by 13 January 2019.
-Submit oral and poster abstracts here
+Within each session featured speakers will each give invited lectures of 20 minutes supplemented by contributed oral presentations.
+Abstracts for the large poster sessions are invited.
+Submit poster abstracts here.

 Dr. Edmondo M. Benetti graduated in chemistry at the University of Padova (Italy) in 2004 and carried out his PhD at the University of Twente (The Netherlands), working in the Department of Materials Science and Technology of Polymers (2009).